pretix/pretix/doc/user/events/widget.rst

 .. note::

-        Due to compatibilty with existing widget installations, the default value for ``single-item-select`` is ``checkbox``.
+        Due to compatibility with existing widget installations, the default value for ``single-item-select`` is ``checkbox``.
 This might change in the future, so make sure, to set the attribute to ``single-item-select="checkbox"`` if you need it.